 We work with a quarterly unbalanced panel with 59 countries from 1990q1 to 2019q4; 42 are EMs.
 We use 12 month UIP deviations, measured in logs as follows: $(i_t - i_t^{US}) - (s{t+12}^e - s_t)$, i.e. the difference between the log interest rate differentials and the gap between log expected and spot nominal exchange rate.
 We use the twelve-month treasury rates from Bloomberg, twelve-month expectations of the exchange rate from Consensus Economics and spot nominal exchange rates from IFS.
-Our analysis also includes real GDP from the World Economic Outlook.
-We drop hard pegs and dual market exchange rate countries (Ilzetzki, Reinhart and Rogoff (2022) classifications 1 and 6).
+Our analysis also includes real GDP from the World Economic Outlook and use the CPI from the IFS.
+We drop hard pegs and dual market exchange rate countries (IIzetzki, Reinhart and Rogoff (2022) classifications 1 and 6).
 Thus, we always work with an unbalanced panel composed of managed and pure floats at the time of their inclusion.